Rohan Khaunte

-Rohan Ashok Khaunte (born 25 February 1974) is a politician and philanthropist who serves as the Minister for Tourism, IT, E&C and Printing and Stationery in the Government of Goa.
-He also serves as a member of the Goa Legislative Assembly, representing the Porvorim constituency constituency since 2012.
-Khaunte has previously served as Minister of IT, Revenue, Labour and Employment and Planning and Statistics and Evaluation in the Cabinet of Manohar Parrikar.
+Rohan Ashok Khaunte is an Indian politician serving as a Cabinet Minister in the Government of Goa.
+He currently holds the portfolios of Tourism, Information Technology, Electronics & Communications, and Printing & Stationery.
+He has represented the Porvorim constituency in the Goa Legislative Assembly since 2012 and is among the few politicians in Goa to have been elected three consecutive times from the same constituency.

-Khaunte first contested the Goa Legislative Assembly Elections in 2012 as an independent candidate from the newly formed Porvorim constituency.
-During his political career, Khaunte has initiated several social initiatives for public welfare under Porvorim Youth Welfare Trust and Chairman of Sporting Clube de Porvorim.
-In 2017, he became the first Independent MLA to be re-elected in Goa.
+Prior to joining the Bharatiya Janata Party (BJP) in 2022, Khaunte served as an Independent Member of the Legislative Assembly (MLA) for a decade and was recognised for his legislative performance and constituency development initiatives.

 Early life

 Rohan Ashok Khaunte was born on 25 February 1974 to Ashok Khaunte and Sunanda Khaunte in Panaji, Goa.
 He graduated as an Electronics Engineer from Goa University.
 In his college days, Khaunte participated in extracurricular activities as well as in academics, representing Goa in cricket, basketball at the national Level, and table Tennis at the university level.
 He is involved in his family business which was founded by his father.
 He was awarded the Young Entrepreneur Award by the then Governor of Goa, Kidar Nath Sahani in 2003.